-All of the states in the Chesapeake Watershed have identified waterbodies as impaired for PCBs based mostly on fish consumption advisories.
+All of the states in the Chesapeake watershed have identified waterbodies as impaired for PCBs based mostly on fish tissue concentrations.
 Some of these impaired waterbodies are located in areas with diverse populations although a comprehensive analysis of this has not yet been undertaken.
 To address these impairments under the authority of the CWA, significant work has been completed in the watershed through TMDL development.
-TMDLs have been developed by the state of Maryland (MD), the Commonwealth of Virginia (VA), the District of Columbia (DC), the Commonwealth of Pennsylvania (PA) and the state of West Virginia (WV) to address PCB impairments in the Chesapeake Bay and watershed.
-While there are no PCB listings for Delaware (DE) within the Chesapeake Bay watershed, a TMDL has been developed for the Delaware Bay and an extensive implementation strategy is under way and is achieving reductions of PCBs from regulated sources of stormwater and wastewater.
+TMDLs have been developed by the state of Maryland (MD), the Commonwealth of Virginia (VA), the District of Columbia (DC), the Commonwealth of Pennsylvania (PA), the state of West Virginia (WV) and Delaware (DE) to address PCB impairments in the Chesapeake Bay and watershed.
+In addition, a TMDL has been developed for the Delaware Bay and an extensive implementation strategy is under way and is achieving reductions of PCBs from regulated sources of stormwater and wastewater.
 New York (NY) has not at this time developed TMDLs to address their PCB listings.

 The TMDL projects range in scope from small-segment TMDLs to large sub-watershed TMDLs.
 Most notably, multi-jurisdictional PCB TMDLs have been approved for the Tidal Potomac River.
 Agencies in MD and VA along with U.S. Environmental Protection Agency (EPA) Region 3 staff were actively involved in the development of the Tidal Potomac River TMDL.
-Multi-jurisdictional TMDLs have encouraged collaboration among government entities, which leads to more effective TMDL development.
+Other substantial PCB TMDLs that are being developed or are planned for development include the lower Susquehanna and the James rivers.
+Multijurisdictional TMDLs have encouraged some collaboration among government entities, which leads to more effective TMDL development.
 As an example, substantial progress has been achieved towards reducing levels of PCBs in the Delaware Estuary.
 Under the lead of the Delaware River Commission (DRBC), implementation efforts by multiple jurisdictions have resulted in a significant reduction of PCB levels.
 The successes in the Delaware Estuary have and will continue to inform the proposed reduction approaches in this management strategy and should be helpful in implementation of existing TMDLs in the Chesapeake Bay watershed.
+In the Delaware estuary, dischargers are not yet being held to numeric criteria as prescribed in the TMDL, but instead are being held to incremental improvement and monitoring of their discharges.
+Basin-wide strategies and plans for CSOs and waste site sources have not yet been developed.
+Delaware DNREC, however, has successfully taken steps towards waste site load minimization.

-VA is working on TMDLs in the Elizabeth River, the tidal James River and associated tributaries.
-MD is developing PCB TMDLs in watersheds such as the Severn River, Bird River, Bush River and the Gunpowder River.
-Also, MD and PA are planning to sample the sediments behind Conowingo Dam to better understand Susquehanna River sources and inform TMDL development.
+VA is working on PCB TMDLs in a small tributary in the Shenandoah watershed (Lewis Creek), in Mountain Run which is a tributary to the Rappahannock River, the Elizabeth River, and the non-tidal and tidal James River watershed.
+VA is also initiating a PCB study for the tidal York River watershed and tidal Rappahannock River.
+MD has developed PCB TMDLs for over 30 impairment listings throughout the State including Baltimore Harbor, Back River, and the Anacostia River and other higher profile listings where PCB source trackdown efforts are underway. .
+MD has also conducted a comprehensive PCB water quality survey in the Conowingo Pool and is currently developing a PCB TMDL to address the listings in the Pool and Lower Susquehanna River. .
 The District of Columbia is working on revising TMDLs for a number of toxic pollutants in order to incorporate daily loads.
 While much of DC's streams are covered under the 2007 Potomac River PCB TMDL, more work is needed in the Rock Creek watershed.
 EPA is providing technical assistance on this project through a grant with the Interstate Commission on the Potomac River Basin (ICPRB).